 Anger as fuel

 So I’m back to my issue, my waking thought, my irritation, my constant fear, my morning seething.
 The mask is off.
 I’m too damn tired for pretty or cute or upbeat.
-This is real, a fragment of my reality, a painful one at that: perpetual worry about my ability to keep going on virtually nothing, to keep parenting because it is my responsibility, knowing it isn’t solely mine, but it has turned out to be largely mine.
+This is real, a fragment of my reality, and a painful one at that: perpetual worry about my ability to keep going on virtually nothing, to keep parenting because it is my responsibility, knowing it isn’t solely mine though it has turned out to be largely mine.

-And while it has also been my privilege, getting through each day is getting harder.
+And while it has also been my privilege, getting through each day is growing harder.
 It isn’t helped by the fact that my two professions – marketing and writing – are both expendable.
-In the former case, you’re axed in favor of “revenue generating” activities without a second thought, and I get it.
+In the former case, you’re axed in favor of “revenue generating” activities without a second thought – sales – and I get it.
 That’s always been true.
 In the latter, what was once compensated – writing of all sorts – is now considered a commodity, and worth little to no pay at all.

-At the very least, why are we penalized for our parenting job in the workplace, in our earnings, in our so-called retirement accounts, in our other theoretical “benefits?”
+At the very least, why are we penalized in the traditional workplace for our parenting job, in our earnings, in our so-called retirement accounts, in our other theoretical “benefits” – if we’re lucky enough to have an “employment relationship” that offers a few?

 Consider this a teaser.
 A thread.
-Something I’ve been twisting around in my mind for months, but I haven’t untangled it and knitted the fabric as yet.
+A collection of threads.
+Something I’ve been twisting around in my mind for months, but haven’t untangled and knitted into fabric as yet.
 And I’ll come back to it, perhaps many times from different angles, and likely with less emotion.
+But no less conviction, no less bewilderment.

-Of course, it’s hard to fabricate anything when you’re scrapping for every dollar, responding to the latest child request, when your mind is here and there trying to wrap itself around creative ways to fight “the system” for money due; that mammoth untouchable “system” and its inertia, its resistance to change, its crushing weight, its complexity.
-The system that requires two parents to support their children, yet executing on that logical formula without the assistance of an attorney is nearly impossible.
+Of course, it’s hard to fabricate anything of quality or significance when you’re scrapping for every dollar, responding to the latest child request, when your mind is here and there trying to wrap itself around creative ways to fight “the system” for opportunities to do what you know you can do, what you’ve proven you can do, what the year of your birth suddenly seems to preclude you from doing in favor of fresher, younger faces.
+Fighting the “system” for money due; that mammoth untouchable “system” and its inertia, its resistance to change, its crushing weight, its complexity.
+The system that requires two living parents to support their children, yet executing on that logical formula without the assistance of an attorney is nearly impossible.
 Who has money for an attorney?

-(Divorce – Adequate Support) + (Solo Parenting) + Aging = staggering slippage into Here Where I Find Myself, along with my children: Disintegration.
-Potentially, disintegration of everything I care about, and everything I’ve ever built.
+(Divorce – Adequate Support) + (Solo Parenting) + Aging = staggering slippage into Here Where I Find Myself, after job loss, along with my children: Disintegration.
+Potentially, the disintegration of everything I care about, and everything I’ve ever saved, ever built.

 Disintegration of everything, you say?